SOPX vs

 Public sharing (no viewer account) YES.
 Share any SOP via public link or QR code.
 Viewers access it instantly without creating an account.
 Ideal for contractors, temps, and external partners.
 Content access typically requires authenticated user accounts within the platform.

-Enterprise integrations API access and export.
-Native integrations with LMS, HRIS, QMS, MES, and CMMS.
+Enterprise integrations API access and export on request.
+Available integrations with LMS, HRIS, QMS, MES, and CMMS.
 SCIM user provisioning, SSO, and BI data connectors.

 Usage